jaydee829/jsbsim_rl/README.md

 also very actively developed (as of Nov 2018) and responsive compared to the openai github repo.

+## OpenAI Baselines Usage

 In the root dir, there are train.sh / replay.sh which are meant to use openai baselines code.
-However, openai baselines doesn't implement save/load for DDPG, so it doesn't actually work.
+However, openai baselines doesn't implement save/load for DDPG.
 I have added in checkpointing but I'm not confident it is actually working yet.

+## Stable-Baselines Usage

 train.py and eval.py are the corresponding scripts for stable-baselines, which does implement save / load for all algorithms.
 It has some minor bugs related to checkpointing, but I'm working them with the maintainers.

-For now, I'm pulling in other repos into this repo because I'm freely making changes to them.
-At some point I may make pull requests for my changes in the original repos and drop the copy in this repo, but I'll probably do that once things are stable.

-Currently I have gym-jsbsim integrated with openai baselines and I'm able to run training against jsbsim.
-From the tensorboard plots, it looks like it is training successfully.
-I'm working on getting trained model to fly against flightgear (with jsbsim as the underlying sim) within the image to validate that the trained model flies the airplane well.

-# Usage

-Need to document this once it becomes more stable.

 # Docker Images